Friday, June 13, 2025

 Definition and Overview

-Sarcoidosis is a disease where immune cells form clusters, called granulomas, in organs.
-These clusters can mess with how organs work.
+Sarcoidosis is a condition in which immune cells form lumps in organs.
+These clusters can interfere with organ function.
 They often start in the lungs, skin, or eyes.

 The exact cause is still a mystery.
 But symptoms can vary a lot.
-They might include feeling tired or having swollen lymph nodes.
+Swollen lymph nodes or feeling tired can happen to them.

 • Lungs: Most common site (90% of cases)